 For relatively non-fatty masses: Cyst, fibroadenoma, solitary intraductal papilloma, dermal lesion, hematoma, abscess, phyllodes tumor, circumscribed malignancy.

 For relatively ‘fatty’ masses: lymph node, cytosteatonecrosis (or fat necrosis), lipoma, hamartoma, galactocele.

 Ultrasound differentiation of a benign versus malignant solid mass

-The mass will be called ‘indeterminate’ if there are no malignant feature and none of the benign combinations.
+Furthermore, radiologists will call a breast mass ‘indeterminate’ if there are no malignant features and none of the benign combinations.

 In the ultrasound image below, one notes a suspicious hypoechoic mass with microlobulations.
-This mass would definitely need to be biopsied, and would probably be given a BI-RADS classification of either category 4C, or 5. ( Many constituencies don’t use BI-RADS 4 a, b, and c, but simply differentiate between categories 4 and 5.
-If required to choose, this mass would most likely be considered a BI-RADS category 5 breast lesion.)
+This mass would definitely need a biopsy.
+A radiologist would probably give a BI-RADS classification of either category 4C, or 5. ( Many constituencies don’t use BI-RADS 4 a, b, and c, but simply differentiate between categories 4 and 5.
+If required to choose, this mass is most likely a BI-RADS category 5 breast lesion.)

 BI-RADS categories of suspected masses: Probability of malignancy and usual follow up

 The BI-RADS categories are based on various mass characteristics and indicate increasing probabilities of malignant breast cancer.